thisismattmiller/OpenLayers-Omeka-Zoom-Plugin/README.md

 First version of this plugin has been built by [Matt Miller].
 Thanks to Nancy Moussa @ U of Michigan for bug fixes and individual unzoom feature.
 It has been improved by [Peter Binkley] for [University of Alberta Libraries].
+The upgrade for Omeka 2.0 has been built for [Mines ParisTech].

 Copyright